 It's important you spend time getting to know prospective pets to ensure a great match!

-Start by checking our online adoption listings (updated every 20 minutes) or stopping by one of our four adoption centers in the Twin Cities metro area.
+Start by checking our online adoption listings (updated every 20 minutes) or stopping by one of our three adoption centers in the Twin Cities metro area.

 You’re welcome to visit the shelter anytime during adoption center hours to meet our adoptable animals.
 Staff and volunteers are happy to assist you in finding a new best friend.
-Most locations have private visitation rooms where you and the pet can get acquainted.
+Each location has private visitation rooms where you and the pet can get acquainted.

 P.S.
 Need a smile?
 Find day-brightening adoption success stories on our Tumblr page.